 There were 107,600 overdose deaths in 2021—a nearly 15% surge from the record numbers we saw in 2020.
 Most of these deaths are preventable, but the "tough on crime" rhetoric of the decades-long drug war and the stigma associated with drug use have blocked the widespread adoption of life-saving overdose prevention and treatment policies.

-DPA is leading the national effort to reduce drug overdose deaths by promoting sensible solutions and better policy at the state and federal level.
+The Drug Policy Alliance (DPA) is leading the national effort to reduce drug overdose deaths by promoting sensible, evidence-based solutions at the state and federal level.

 Overdoses and other drug-related medical emergencies are far more common than most people think – but they do not have to be lethal.
 Learn the signs of what an overdose looks like for some commonly used drugs (alcohol, MDMA, cocaine and other stimulants, and heroin/opioids) and what actions you can take to help save someone’s life.